searchcraft-inc/searchcraft-wordpress/readme.txt

 === Searchcraft ===
 Donate link: https://searchcraft.io/
 Contributors: searchcraft
-Tags:         search engine, search replacement, fuzzy, better search, site search, custom search, improved search, instant search, relevant search, fast search, searchcraft, search, relevance
-Requires at least: 5.0
+Tags:         search, fuzzy search, better search, instant search, search replacement Requires at least: 5.0
 Tested up to: 6.8
 Stable tag:   1.0.0
 License:      Apache 2.0
 License URI:  LICENSE.txt

 Bring fast, relevant search to your site.
+Searchcraft replaces the default search with a customizable, tunable, highly relevant search experience.

 == Description ==
 Searchcraft brings fast, relevant search to your site.
 You can choose between a near-instant keyword search or utilize AI to generate post summaries that are powered by your own content.
+Searchcraft doesn't add any bloat to your database, it's index data is stored remotely and is designed to be a drop-in replacement for the default search.

 == Features ==

-* Fast, relevant search that can scale to hundreds of millions of posts
+* Fast, relevant search that can scale to hundreds of millions of posts.
-* Drop-in replacement for default search
+* Drop-in replacement for default search.
-* Instant results
+* Instant results.
+* Choose which content is searchable and which to exclude.
+Supports both posts and pages.
-* Multiple layout options including pop-over and faceted search
+* Multiple layout options including pop-over and faceted search.
-* Customizable search fields and weighting
+* Customizable search fields and weighting.
-* Synonyms (configured via Searchcraft Cloud)
+* Synonyms (configured via Searchcraft Cloud).
-* Stopwords (configured via Searchcraft Cloud)
+* Stopwords (configured via Searchcraft Cloud).
-* Search analytics (via Searchcraft Cloud)
+* Search analytics (via Searchcraft Cloud).
-* Works with Searchcraft Cloud or self-hosted Searchcraft Core
+* Works with Searchcraft Cloud or self-hosted Searchcraft Core.

 == Installation ==